Peglaa/EasyPersonalFinance/README.md

 Currently working on V2 of the app.
 Making it better, and practicing new stuff that I learned.

 Improvements in V2:
-	1. Better layouts
+	-Better layouts
-	2. Using Realm database
+	-Using Realm database
-	3. Cleaner code(better problem solutions, variable declarations, less clutter...)
+	-Cleaner code(better problem solutions, variable declarations, less clutter...)
-	4. Better performance
+	-Better performance
-	5. Using ViewPager2
+	-Using ViewPager2
-	6. More interaction with specific entries
+	-More interaction with specific entries
-	7. Using a utility class to store generic methods instead of reusing them everywhere
+	-Using a utility class to store generic methods instead of reusing them everywhere
-	8. More filtering options when browsing entries
+	-More filtering options when browsing entries